The IEC 62304 Matrix Model in Aligned Elements

-The CCE people have correctly identified that functional flows cut accross the software architecture.
+The CCE people have correctly identified that functional flows cut across the software architecture.

-In their model, Software Items are listed on the horizontal axis and User stories (or Epics, Use Cases, Work Flows, Specification or whatever you want to call them) are listed on the vertical axis.
-Now, risk assessments for User Stories is something we do every day so that part should be pretty straight-forward.
+In their model, Software Items are listed on the horizontal axis, and User stories (or Epics, Use Cases, Work Flows, Specification, or whatever you want to call them) are listed on the vertical axis.
+Now, risk assessments for User Stories are something we do every day so that part should be pretty straight-forward.
 Once that is completed, we can deduct a classification for each User Story based on this risk assessment (more about that later).

 Isn't it beautiful?